-

 Of the nine reporting airlines, five recorded increases, three had decreases, and one had no comparable data for the period

-Of the nine reporting airlines in CAB’s list, five recorded increases, three had decreases, and one had no comparable data for the period.
+Of the nine reporting airlines in CAB’s list, five posted throughout increases, three had decreases, and one had no comparable data for the period.

-Cebu Pacific remained the top airline in terms of cargoes handled, recording 135.912 million kg or 47% of the total in 2025.
-It was also a 19% increase from the 114.121 million kg the low-cost carrier posted in 2024.
+Cebu Pacific remained the top airline in terms of air cargo volume handled, accounting for 135.912 million kg or 47% of the total in 2025.
+The latest volume is up 19% from the 114.121 million kg posted in 2024.

 Air charter provider Island Aviation Corp. improved one rank to fifth in 2025 with 3 million kg or 1% of the total.
 Last year’s figure was also a slight improvement of 0.4% from the 2.988 million kg handled in 2024.